vskogstad/assignment1-basics/Answers.md

 c)

+d) This seems like a trick question, as you typically would not use the fp32 spec (19.5 TFLOPS) but TF32 spec (156 TFLOPS) to calculate the time needed (most operations are matmuls).
+Using 19.4 TFLOPS I get:
-d) Total flops A100, 400 steps, 1024 batch_size= 4309039353.69 TFLOPs
+Total flops A100, 400 steps, w.
+1024 batch_size = 4309039353.69 TFLOPs
 Total time = 5115.19 days.
-This is 0.4T tokens.
-It is not far of from SOTA training runs of 15T tokens like Kimi K2.
-Even with a smaller model this takes a lot of time using full precision.
+This shows the advantage of matmul optimizations done in the more recent gpus such as A100, as it decreases the required training time by 1/8.
+Still a long time, but this is 0.4T tokens.
+It is not that far of from SOTA training runs of 15T tokens like Kimi K2.
+Even with a smaller model this takes a lot of time using no mixed training and a single GPU.